 BY CAR -- Take I-93 south and merge onto Route 3 south.
 To go straight to Pilgrim Memorial State Park and Plymouth Rock, take Exit 6A (Route 44 east).
 To go directly to Plimoth Plantation, take Exit 4.
 If it isn’t rush hour, the trip from Boston takes about an hour.

 Visitor Information -- There’s a seasonal visitor center at 130 Water St. (tel.
 800/872-1620 or tel.
 508/747-7525), across from Town Pier.
 Information is available year-round from Destination Plymouth (tel.
 800/USA-1620 or tel.
 508/747-7533).

 America’s Hometown Shuttle (tel.
-508/746-0378; www.p-b.com/ahs.html) covers a loop throughout the town from late June through Labor Day weekend, daily from 10am to 5pm.
-The fare ($15 adults, $7.50 children 5-11) includes a narrated tour and unlimited reboarding.
-Check ahead for the schedule and route, which includes Plimoth Plantation.
+508/746-0378) runs throughout the town in a loop from late June through late August, daily 10am to 5pm.
+The fare ($15 adults, $7.50 children 6–11) includes a narrated tour and unlimited reboarding.
+Its route includes Plimoth Plantation.

 Tours with a Twist